 Now choose “Apply” and then “OK.”

 Close any programs or windows you have open.
 Then click the Power icon in the Start menu and choose to Restart your computer.

 Disable Hibernate and Fast Startup and Enable Maximum Power Savings

-The hibernate and fast startup options allows your computer to sleep and then restart quickly after a shutdown.
+The hibernate and fast startup options allow your computer to sleep and restart quickly after a shutdown.
 System and compressed memory are involved in this feature, so disabling them can lower the memory used.